Skip top navigation

 Send email to Ms. Holton

-Fax: This information is not available
+Phone: This information is not available

-MS 3B1
+MS 2F1

-Arlington, VA 22201
+VA

 Profile

 A life-long advocate for children and families in Virginia, Holton has an A.B. from Princeton and a Harvard law degree.
 She has worked as a legal aid lawyer serving low-income families, a juvenile and domestic relations district court judge, a child welfare reformer, and Virginia’s Secretary of Education.
 Holton helped integrate the inner-city schools of Richmond, Virginia as a child when her father was Virginia's governor in the early 1970's.
 As Virginia’s First Lady when her husband was Governor in 2006-2010, Holton championed foster care system reform.
 As Virginia’s Secretary of Education in 2014-2016, Holton worked to increase Virginia’s investment in public education, to promote innovation and the joy of teaching and learning in our schools, and to ensure every student has a successful pathway to the future, especially those in high-poverty communities.
 Her life’s work has focused on children and families at the margin, and the crucial role education must play in helping young people escape poverty.
-Holton currently serves on the Virginia Board of Education.
+Holton served on the Virginia Board of Education from 2017 to 2025.
 She and her husband, now a U.S. Senator, live in Richmond, VA.
 They have three adult children, all of whom attended Richmond Public Schools.

 Research Interests